VijJr/foods-ML/README.md

 | `tags` | Nominal - Encoded with multilabel binarizer|

-This baseline model acheives a mean squared error of approximately 1121 on the train data, with an error of 1.2 x 10^20^ for the test data.
+This baseline model acheives a mean squared error of approximately 1121 on the train data, with an error of 1.2 x 10^20^ for the test data, showing the model cannot generalize well, and is not a good model.
 This is by all means a terrible score, and likely heavily overfit due to the remarkable discrepancy between train and test error.

 # Final Model